 Today surfing is an arcane art, earlier it was the norm — how you used the Web.

 I think the present solutions are unimaginative and have poor UX.
 UX should not only strive to enable new users but provide means to grow with the experience.

-Because Google and other sites are obsessed with simplicity - a primitive form of simplicity in my eyes - and use your limits against you (everyone's horizons of knowledge are limited and therefore it's a bad idea to tailor search from statistics) to provide a 'comfortable' experience.
+Because Google and other sites are obsessed with simplicity — a primitive form of simplicity — and use your limits against you (everyone’s horizons of knowledge are limited and therefore it’s a bad idea to tailor search from statistics) to provide a comfortable experience.

 The same mechanism is used in all consumer society applications today.

 It’s not that for instance that the Machine Learning techniques provide poor results in advertising.
 In fact, the results are good with respect to the objective (selling stuff easily).
 For instance, I like books and the suggestions for books I most likely would enjoy are good but they never truly surprise me.

 Instead, they lure us into buying “similar” books or other products, books we wanted.
 But not necessarily books we needed.